On this page:

 Linked Work Fields

 When using a work project, linked work fields are setup to create the work-to-item relationship.
-Contact firstname.lastname@example.org to learn more.
+To learn more, see how to Enable Works and Edit the Work to Item Map.

 Boolean (Checkbox) Fields